-Ordos Beian is owned as to 55% by Inner Mongolia Shengli Civil Explosives Co., Ltd\ (內蒙古生力民爆股份有限公司), which indirectly holds 40% of equity interest in Inner Mongolia Shengan Chemical Limited\ (內蒙古盛安化工有限責任公司), an indirect non-wholly owned subsidiary of the Company and is therefore a connected person of the Company and the transaction contemplated under the Ordos Beian Framework Agreement constituted continuing connected transactions under the GEM Listing Rules for the Year.
+Ordos Beian is owned as to 55% by Inner Mongolia Shengli Civil Explosives Co., Ltd (內蒙古生力民爆股份有限公司), which indirectly holds 40% of equity interest in Inner Mongolia Shengan Chemical Limited (內蒙古盛安化工有限責任公司) ("Shengan Chemical"), an indirect non-wholly owned subsidiary of the Company and is therefore a connected person of the Company and the transactions contemplated under the Ordos Beian Framework Agreement constitute continuing connected transactions under the GEM Listing Rules for the Year.

-The revenue from the sale of civil explosives by the Group to Ordos Beian for the Year was approximately RMB245.94 million, which did not exceed the annual cap of RMB300 million for the Year.
+The revenue from the sale of civil explosives by the Group to Ordos Beian for the Year was approximately RMB179.59 million, which did not exceed the annual cap of RMB300 million for the Year.

-Please refer to the announcements dated 9 October 2017, 11 October 2017 and 20 January 2020 for further details of the continuing connected transaction contemplated under the Ordos Beian Framework Agreement.
+Please refer to the announcements of the Company dated 20 January 2020 and 17 February 2020 for further details of the continuing connected transaction contemplated under the Ordos Beian Framework Agreement.

-(2) Pursuant to the framework agreements dated 2 June 2017, 9 October 2017 and 15 February 2019, between Inner Mongolia Juli Engineering and Blasting Services Limited ("Juli Engineering") (an indirect non-wholly owned subsidiary of the Company) as customer and Ordos Beian as supplier relating to supply of civil explosive equipment, supplies, materials and other similar items for three years.
-Juli Engineering purchases from Ordos Beian civil explosives at prices determined on an arm's length basis, comparable to the prevailing market rates and on terms no less favourable to the Group than those available to any independent third party.
+(2) Pursuant to the framework agreement dated 25 February 2021, between Inner Mongolia Juli Engineering and Blasting Services Limited ("Juli Engineering") (an indirect non-wholly owned subsidiary of the Company) as customer and Ordos Beian as supplier relating to supply of civil explosive equipment, supplies, materials and other similar items for three years, Juli Engineering may purchase from Ordos Beian civil explosives at prices determined on an arm's length basis, comparable to the prevailing market rates and on terms no less favourable to the Group than those available to any independent third party.